syncfusion-content/wpf-docs/wpf/Calculate/Function-Reference-Section.md

 # Function Reference Section

 This section discusses the library functions that are shipped in the Essential Calculate library.
 The arguments required by each of these functions are listed in bold text.
 Optional arguments are listed in a normal text.

 ## ABS

 Returns the absolute value of a number.
 The absolute value of a non-negative number is the number itself.
-Theabsolute value of a negative number is -1 times the number.
+The absolute value of a negative number is -1 times the number.

 ### Syntax